cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 ### New JOSE Algorithms

 IANA is requested to add the following entries to the JSON Web Signature and Encryption Algorithms Registry.
-The following completed registration templates are provided as described in RFC7518.
+The following completed registration templates are provided as described in RFC 7518.

 #### ML-DSA-44